Ding-Dang-Yang/2023-Ephys-Challenge/README.md

 > Download the CIFAR-100 dataset and extract classes 3 and 88.
 Convert the images in these classes to 4x4 matrices, representing three colors, and fill the fourth color with zeros.

+CIFAR_100_8_8_with_max.ipynb

+> Download the CIFAR-100 dataset and extract classes 3 and 88.
+Convert the images in these classes to 4x4 matrices, representing three colors, and fill the fourth color with max values.

 Train:

 > This section encompasses the entire data input, model training, and the recognition of results.